Soldier, Ask Not

 It is part of Dickson's Childe Cycle series, in which mankind has reached the stars and divided into specialized splinter groups.
-It takes place at roughly the same time as Dorsai!, and a few characters appear in both books.
-Themes from the rest of the cycle are echoed here, particularly the actions of a key person, like Paul Formain, Cletus Grahame and Donal Graeme in the other novels, who can drastically affect history due to his ability to analyze and influence the behavior of others.
+It takes place roughly the same time as Dorsai!, and a few characters appear in both books.
+Themes from the rest of the cycle are echoed here, particularly the actions of key people, like Paul Formain, Cletus Grahame and Donal Graeme in the other novels, who can drastically affect history due to his ability to analyze and influence the behavior of others.
 Unlike the other protagonists, however, Tam Olyn is no hero.

 Setting

-In the late 23rd century, humanity has settled fifteen younger worlds around nine stars, including Earth's solar system.
+In the late 23rd century, humanity settled fifteen younger worlds around nine stars, including Earth's solar system.
 Although Old Earth remains populated by the traditional variety of "full-spectrum" people, the younger worlds have developed "splinter" cultures, taking very divergent paths and developing specialized cultures.
 Most notable of these are: the Exotics, philosophers, mystics and psychologists; the Friendlies, puritan faith-holders who supplement the meager production of their rocky worlds by hiring out as mercenaries; and the Dorsai, true professional soldiers, highly skilled and expertly trained.
 Other worlds have specialized in different ways, in the sciences, mining, agriculture or commerce.

 The primary medium of interplanetary trade is in personal service contracts.
 The worlds are divided into the "loose" worlds, where individuals maintain some control over their contracts, and the "tight" worlds, where personal contracts may be bought and sold regardless of the wishes of the individual worker.

 The title refers to a hymn sung by soldiers of the Friendly worlds.
 The first lines are "Soldier, ask not, now or ever, where to war your banners go".